-Marilyn Moon is an Institute Fellow and director of AIR's Center on Aging.
-Her current work focuses on the role of informing consumers, providers and policy makers about aging and health care issues, issues in delivery system innovations, and approaches to Medicare and Social Security reform.
+Marilyn Moon is an Institute Fellow at AIR.
+Her work has focused on the role of informing consumers, providers and policy makers about aging and health care issues, issues in delivery system innovations, and approaches to Medicare and Social Security reform.

 A nationally-known economist and expert on Medicare, aging, consumer health issues, and health care financing, Dr. Moon has also served as a senior fellow at the Urban Institute and as a public trustee for the Social Security and Medicare trust funds.
 She has written extensively on health policy, reform issues in Medicare health financing, and other social insurance issues.
 In the 1990’s, she wrote a column for the Washington Post on health reform.
 Between 2003 and 2013 she directed AIR’s Health Program.
 She has been an associate professor of economics at the University of Wisconsin, Milwaukee, a senior analyst at the Congressional Budget Office, and the founding director of the Public Policy Institute of the American Association of Retired Persons.